-Personal trainers are members of the health care system, just like doctors, nurses, chiropractors, massage therapists etc. Doctors only see people about once per year ―when people are really sick.
+Personal trainers are members of the health care system, just like doctors, nurses, chiropractors, massage therapists, etc. Doctors only see people about once per year ―when people are really sick.
 Personal trainers will see people 1-3 times per week for 30-60 minutes per day!
-Personal trainers ―more than ANY other health care professional ―can make a positive impact on people's health.
+Personal trainers ―more than ANY other health care professionals ―can make a positive impact on people's health.

 Personal trainers prescribe the most powerful medication in the world ―exercise.
 Exercise alone is the ONLY “drug” that has been proven to reduce the risk of biggest killers of everybody including:

 No other drug will reduce the risk of all of these conditions at the same time!
 I say this because I want people to take their career path to be a personal trainer seriously.

 Exercise has even been shown to help people live longer!